Floods in Greymouth: Flood protection

 After the floods of 1988, the mayor of Greymouth, Barry Dallas, embarked on an ambitious project to build a flood protection wall.
 The wall was completed in September 1990 at an overall cost of NZ$4m: 80% from the New Zealand government and 20% from Grey District Council.
 Since its completion, river flooding has not affected the town again.
+Construction of the floodwall necessitated the removal of a train line which had been there previously.
 To commemorate the work of the hundreds of locals who helped sandbag, fruitlessly, against the 1988 floods, and who assisted in the cleanup afterwards, the town erected a statue of a fisherman on the new flood wall.
 Cast in concrete by local sculptor Stephan Newby, a plaque at its base has the dedication "To those who help others".